awsdocs/amazon-rekognition-developer-guide/doc_source/API_SearchFaces.md

  The operation response returns an array of faces that match, ordered by similarity score with the highest similarity first\.
 More specifically, it is an array of metadata for each face match that is found\.
 Along with the metadata, the response also includes a `confidence` value for each face match, indicating the confidence that the specific face matches the input face\.

-For an example, see [Searching for a Face Using Its Face ID](search-face-with-id-procedure.md)\.
+For an example, see [Searching for a face using its face ID](search-face-with-id-procedure.md)\.

 This operation requires permissions to perform the `rekognition:SearchFaces` action\.